HarshmanEarley/MScCapstone/README.md

 # :heavy_exclamation_mark: Requirements

-Each of the software packages below must be installed a a prerequisite to viewing the models
+Each of the software packages below must be installed a prerequisite to viewing the models

 ### R / R-Studio